 Most owls are nocturnal predators, with hooked bills and needle sharp talons (claws).
 They have wide wings, lightweight bodies, and feathers specially designed to allow them to silently swoop down on prey.
 Depending on the species, adult owls hoot, screech, or whistle.

 More than a dozen species of owls live in Washington.
-This chapter focuses on the great horned owl (Bubo virginianus)(Fig. 1,4) because it is the species that is most often seen and heard. is the most widely distributed owl in both Washington and North America, occupying dense forests, open woodlands, clear-cuts, deserts, and urban environments, including golf courses, cemeteries, and parks with adjacent woodlots.
+The great horned owl (Bubo virginianus)(Fig. 1,4) is the species most often seen and heard.
+It is the most widely distributed owl in both Washington and North America, occupying dense forests, open woodlands, clear-cuts, deserts, and urban environments, including golf courses, cemeteries, and parks with adjacent woodlots.
 However, except where noted, information about this species applies to most other owls.

 Facts about Washington owls